serpro69/ktchn8s/docs/installation/production/metal.md

 !!! example
     Below is an example of my BIOS setup on Lenovo mini PCs:

+!!! tip
+    I always reset the BIOS to factory defaults before making any changes, so that I don't have to worry about any custom settings, and only need to worry about modifying a subset of settings w/o worrying about everything else.

+#### Leveno M70q Gen. 2/3

 - Reset to factory defaults
 - Devices -> Network Setup
     - Wireless LAN -> Disabled